 The methodology is based on a multi-skill, activity-based, learner-centered approach.
-Care istaken to fulfill the functional (communicative), literary (aesthetic) and cultural (sociological) needs of the learner.
-In this situation, the teacher is the facilitator of learning, She/hepresents language items, create situations which motivates the child to use English for thepurposes of communication and expression.
+Care is taken to fulfill the functional (communicative), literary (aesthetic) and cultural (sociological) needs of the learner.
+In this situation, the teacher is the facilitator of learning, She/he presents language items, create situations which motivates the child to use English for the purposes of communication and expression.
 Aural-oral teaching and testing is an integral feature of the teaching-learning process.
 The electronic and print media could be used extensively.
 A few suggested activities are:

-- Role play

-- Simulating real life situations

-- Dramatising and miming

-- · Problem solving and decision making - Interpreting information given in tabular form and schedule - Using newspaper clippings as a resource for comprehending and analysing issues. - Borrowing situations and registers from the world around the learners, from books and from otherdisciplines - Using language games, riddles, puzzles and jokes - Interpreting pictures / sketches / cartoons - Debating and discussing - Narrating and discussing stories, anecdotes, etc. - Reciting poems - Working in pairs and groups - Using media inputs computer, television, video cassettes, tapes, software packages
+- Role play - Simulating real life situations - Dramatising and miming - Problem solving and decision making - Interpreting information given in tabular form and schedule - Using newspaper clippings as a resource for comprehending and analysing issues. - Borrowing situations and registers from the world around the learners, from books and from other disciplines - Using language games, riddles, puzzles and jokes - Interpreting pictures / sketches / cartoons - Debating and discussing - · Narrating and discussing stories, anecdotes, etc. - · Reciting poems - Working in pairs and groups - Using media inputs computer, television, video cassettes, tapes, software packages

-ENGLISH LANGUAGE AND LITERATURE (Code No. 184) SYLLABUS CLASS - IX (2022-23)
+ENGLISH LANGUAGE AND LITERATURE (Code No. 184) SYLLABUS CLASS - IX 2023-24

-Sections

-Α Reading Skills (40periods)

-В Writing Skills with Grammar (40 periods)

-Literature Textbooks and SupplementaryReading

-С Text (50 periods)
+Reading Skills (40 periods) 20 Marks Writing Skills and Grammar (40 periods) 20 Marks Language through Literature (50 periods) 40 Marks Writing Skills and Grammar (40 periods) anguage through Literature (50 periods)